Feet of clay

-Feet of clay is an idiom used to refer to a weakness or character flaw, especially in people of prominence and power.
+Feet of clay is an idiom that refers to a weakness or character flaw, especially in people of prominence and power.
 It can also be used to refer to larger groups, such as societies, businesses, and empires.
 An entity with feet of clay may appear powerful and unstoppable, but they cannot support their splendor, and will easily be knocked over.

 The phrase originates from the Book of Daniel in the Bible.
 In it, Daniel interprets a dream of King Nebuchadnezzar of Babylon.
 In that dream, a magnificent statue is seen with a head of gold, but weaker and less valuable metals beneath, until finally having feet of clay mixed with iron.
 Daniel predicts that the glorious statue shall be smashed by a stone into pieces, like chaff on the threshing floor, and blown to the winds.
 The image of the expensive statue laid low has resonated as an analogy for seemingly powerful figures with substantial weaknesses.